Azure/Azure-Proactive-Resiliency-Library/docs/content/services/container/aks/_index.md

 **Guidance**

-When you create your VMs, use availability zones to protect your applications and data against unlikely data center failure.
+When you create your cluster, use availability zones to protect your applications and data against unlikely data center failure.

 **Resources**